 Certified Federal Contract Manager™

-A CFCM™ certificate holder exhibits knowledge as a contract manager from the perspective of the federal environment, which is heavily focused on the Federal Acquisition Regulation (FAR).
+CFCM™ is ANSI-Accredited and designed to exhibit knowledge as a contract manager from the perspective of the federal environment, which is heavily focused on the Federal Acquisition Regulation (FAR).

 Get up to date the CFCM certification by viewing our latest 30-minute webinar.
 View the recording and read the questions & responses from the live event.